Us firearm enthusiasts love our accessories! See below for some of the best accessories for the AR15.

 Buttstocks, Grips and Foregrips

-The items listed above are commonly know in the AR15 world as “furniture” like furniture in a home.
+The items listed above are commonly known in the AR15 world as “furniture” like furniture in a home.
 They come in three common colors which are Black, Flat Dark Earth (FDE) and OD Green commonly know as Foliage Green.
 The manufacturers I personally use are Magpul and Vltor products on my rifles.
-There are plenty of other furniture manufacturers out there also such as Daniel Defense, Command Arms Accessories (CAA), Tapco and many more to name a few.
+There are plenty of other cheap uppers manufacturers out there also such as Daniel Defense, Command Arms Accessories (CAA), Tapco and many more to name a few.

 Examples of Magpul furniture on the right are a pistol grip, buttstock, handgaurd and trigger gaurd all in Black.